-SEE: Illegal coal subsidies could cost south-east European countries dearly, warns new Bankwatch study9.
-June 2015. / SEE Energy News
+SEE: Illegal coal subsidies could cost south-east European countries dearly, warns new Bankwatch study, SEE Energy News

 New investments in coal mines and power plants could cost the Western Balkans and Ukraine dearly if they fail to take into account binding rules on subsidies (State aid), according to a new briefing released today by CEE Bankwatch Network.